Born: May 22, 1970 Primary Instrument: Drums

 Based in Chicago, after long periods in Texas (1990-1998) and the West Coast (1998-2006), Bennington appears at a number of venues as a sideman or band leader with his group, Colour and Sound and performs in the U.S. with regular visits to Canada, Europe, and South America.
 In addition to standard musical settings, Jimmy makes it a point to play at public schools, community centers, festivals, and hospitals as part of a longstanding relationship with the Children's Cancer Association.
 Live radio broadcasts include appearances on KBOO, KTRU, KHMD, KEXP, WNUR, and WZRD, as well as an appearance on Chicago's WGN Television.

 Bennington has performed in Canada as guest artist with the Association of Improvising Musicians Toronto as well as with saxophonist Graham Ord and bassist Paul Blaney of the NOW Orchestra in Vancouver.
-He has also been a regular guest at the Jazz Zone in Lima, Peru.
+He has also been a guest at the Jazz Zone in Lima, Peru.

 He has worked with bagpipes, folk and Mariachi musicians, DJ's, poets, tap and interpretive dancers, and has performed with Rob Scheps Salon Des Refuses Big Band as well as with vocalists Stephanie Porter, Joanne Klein, Karen Shivers, and Saalik Ziyad.

 Embracing a broad spectrum of the Jazz art form, ranging from the Great American Songbook to New Music, Jimmy Bennington and has developed an inimitable musical atmosphere that showcases his collaborators creative talents and places the drum in the role of timekeeper, colorist, and conductor.
 In keeping with the traditions of Jazz and Improvised Music, he employs strong elements of Blues and Folk music to explore, propel, cajole, and inspire musicians and audiences alike.
-For nearly twenty years his intent remains one of truth and honesty of expression.
+For over twenty years his intent remains one of truth and honesty of expression.

 Awards:Portraits and Silhouettes- Honorable Mention- All About Jazz Best Recordings of 2007

-Jazz music that treats the drum as an instrument equal to the piano...experimenting with the below the skin deep beauty music has always had, but which few artists have been daring enough to delve into. --Muses Muse, 2003
+Jazz music that treats the drum as an instrument equal to the piano...experimenting with the below the skin deep beauty music has always had, but which few artists have been daring enough to delve into. —Muses Muse, 2003

-Bennington plays with a lot of imagination revealing the influence of Paul Motian, Tony Williams, and Ed Blackwell...very well done...will please fans of abstract modern mainstream. --Cadence, 2004
+Bennington plays with a lot of imagination revealing the influence of Paul Motian, Tony Williams, and Ed Blackwell...very well done...will please fans of abstract modern mainstream. —Cadence, 2004

 Tracks: The Mind; Two Fascinations; Street of Loneliness; Equinox; Ganges; Malcolm Pinson!; What Are You Doing For The Rest of Your Life?.